MyPortugalHoliday.com

 7) Câmara de Lobos

-Insight: Câmara de Lobos is at the base of the Cabo Girão cliffs and the two are often combined in a trip.
+Câmara de Lobos sits at the base of the Cabo Girão cliffs, home to one of the highest sea cliffs in Europe and a spectacular glass-floored viewing platform.
+The two are easily combined in a half-day trip from Funchal.

 Câmara de Lobos madeira